Soul3y/HousingProject/README.md

 The project demonstrated proficiency in SQL Server and data transformation techniques, resulting in a well-structured and cleansed dataset that is ready for further analysis and exploration.

-Here is a link to the raw dataset : https://www.kaggle.com/datasets/tmthyjames/nashville-housing-data
+[Here](https://www.kaggle.com/datasets/tmthyjames/nashville-housing-data) is a link to the raw dataset on Kaggle.

+Thanks for the visit!